Sustainable Development Goals

 UNA-USA/Minnesota is very proud of you.
 We hope to visit you again next year.

-The St. Anthony Middle School Capstone Projects were a huge success as was demonstrated by the attendance.
+The St. Anthony Middle School Capstone Projects were a huge success, as was demonstrated by the attendance.